iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

         - Name of the parameter.
       * - :py:obj:`order <euromod.core.Parameter.order>`
         - Order of the parameter in the specific spine.
+      * - :py:obj:`parent <euromod.core.Parameter.parent>`
+        - The class of the country-specific function.
       * - :py:obj:`spineOrder <euromod.core.Parameter.spineOrder>`
         - Order of the parameter in the spine.